 Balancing risk and return

-Our Act requires the Fund to be invested in a manner consistent with "maximising returns without undue risk to the Fund as a whole".
+Our Act requires us to "maximise returns without undue risk to the Fund as a whole".

 The expected financial benefit of growth assets such as equities derives from their value increasing over time and is primarily realised when we sell.
 There is a greater risk in such assets as their value can increase and decrease - sometimes markedly - depending on what happens in investment markets.
 To accept that higher level of risk, we require a greater return.

 The expected financial benefit of income assets such as bonds derives from gaining a share of stable and predictable cash flows and is realised the entire time we hold the investment.
 Such assets have less risk as the income stream is agreed in advance.
 The returns we expect are therefore lower.

 More growth assets means more risk and more likelihood of variations in the value of the portfolio in the short-term.
 Over the longer term, however, when the pattern of volatility tends to even out, growth assets are expected to produce a higher return.

 Choosing a mix between growth and income assets is therefore a trade-off between the returns you want and the certainty of outcomes that you need.

 For us, the starting point and key decision is therefore the mix of assets in the Fund's Reference Portfolio.